 - A follow-up review is conducted.
 Within a reasonable time after the final report is issued, a follow-up review is performed to verify the resolution of the observations.
 The review is concluded with a follow-up report, which lists the actions taken by the client to resolve the original observations.
 A draft of the follow-up report will be circulated to the client for discussion before the report is issued.
 The follow-up report will be circulated to the original report recipients and other UNC System Office officials as deemed appropriate.

-Typically, no. One service we provide is to help answer questions when you are not sure the responsible office or would like assistance interpreting policies or regulations.
+Typically, no. One service we provide is to help answer questions when you are not sure the responsible office or would like assistance interpreting policies or regulations or want guidance on implementing a new process.
 If we can’t answer the question for you, we try to help you find the right person to ask.

 For guidence, review the Records Retention information and other links provided by UNC System Office’s Legal Affairs.
 If you still are not sure, please contact us.